amanzi/ats-short-course/README.md

 # Developers

-In addition to the notes for Participants, developers may want to additional background information.
+In addition to the notes for Participants, developers may need additional background information.

 ## Building Docker Images